⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs EQIX

-A major global data center REIT offering colocation, interconnection, and hyperscale solutions across North America, Europe, Asia, and Australia.
+A global data center REIT offering colocation and interconnection solutions across North America, Europe, Asia, and Australia, with a strong focus on enterprise and cloud customers.

 6